marcellodebernardi/gomoku-ai/readme.md

 2. If a player constructs a four, he threatens to win at the next move.
 If he constructs a straight 4, the attacker is guaranteed to win.
-If he constructs a three, the attacker threatens to construct a straight three at the next turn;
+If he constructs a three, the attacker threatens to construct a straight four at the next turn;
     while this threat has a depth of 2, it must be countered immediately.
 3. To win the game against any opposition, a player needs to